Jakky27/UW-Plant-Map/reports/Weekly Report - Week 9.md

 * Modified user guidance and developer document

 **Jacky**
+* Migrating frontend code to the backend client

 **Kouroche**
 * Added debugging tools to the backend to find nasty connection to database bug